Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 Whether or not a CITATION file is present, an automatically-generated citation will appear on the package landing page on the Bioconductor web site.
-For optimal formatting of author names, specify the package author and maintainer using the Authors@R field as described in
+For optimal formatting of author names (if a CITATION file is not present), specify the package author and maintainer using the Authors@R field as described in
 [Writing R Extensions](http://cran.r-project.org/doc/manuals/r-release/R-exts.html#The-DESCRIPTION-file).